yanmarques/badcat/README.md

 ## ToRat

-ToRat is a Remote Administration tool using Tor as a transport mechanism and RPC for communication.
-There are conceptual differences between badcat and ToRat.
-The former focuses at creating an environment for shipping an anonymous backdoor with user adaptable payload.
-On the other hand, ToRat tries to be an All-In-One solution, featuring among other things, util commands via RPC, cross-platform and multi-user persistence, code obfuscation.
+I consider badcat to be a somewhat advanced alternative to ToRat.
+ToRat is a reasonably good Remote Administration tool using Tor as a transport mechanism and RPC for communication.
+There seems to have different goals between badcat and ToRat.
+The former focuses at creating an environment for shipping an anonymous and stealthy backdoor with user adaptable payload.
+On the other hand, ToRat tries to be an all-in-one solution, featuring among other things, util commands via RPC, cross-platform and multi-user persistence, code obfuscation.

-The big advantage of badcat compared to ToRat is the way it uses the Onion Service.
 Differently than ToRat, the server starts in the client and the attacker connects to the server, using the bind tcp approach.
 In the situation you are behind a Tor proxy and can't change Tor's configuration, this approach can be benefitial.
+Actually, I think most of the time, attackers does not use Tor alone because of well known attacks against stand-alone Tor instances.
+Generally Tails or Whonix inside a Virtual Machine or from a Live USB.
+In this more real world scenarios is convenient not to have to run Tor alone but just connect to it as a client, using a configuration file that is easy to move back and forth.

-Also badcat support arbitrary payload execution in order to allow quick generation of full-featured backdoors shipping a Meterpreter shellcode, for example.
+Also badcat supports arbitrary payload execution in order to allow quick generation of full-featured backdoors shipping a Meterpreter shellcode, for example.

 # Getting Started